dragthor/dragthor.github.com/about.md

 ---
 layout: page
-title: About Kris Krause, Software Veveloper & Professional Toolbar.
+title: About Kris Krause, Software Developer & Professional Toolbar.
 description: "Hi.
 My name is Kris Krause.
 I write software.
 Language and platform?
 Depends on the problem."
 permalink: /about/
 redirect_from: